 The Company offers a standard one-year product replacement warranty on its connectivity solutions.
 The Company assesses the level and materiality of return authorizations and determines the estimated returns for defective products at the time revenue is recognized.
 On occasion, management may determine to accept product returns beyond the standard one-year warranty period.
 In those instances, the Company accrues for the estimated cost at the time the decision to accept the return is made.
 As a consequence of the Company's standardized manufacturing processes and product testing procedures, returns of defective product are infrequent and the quantities have not been significant.
 Accordingly, historical warranty costs have not been material.
 Actual claim costs may differ from management's estimates.
-There was no accrual for warranty costs at December 31, 2019 or 2018.
+There was no accrual for warranty costs at March 31, 2020 or 2019.

-(All dollar amounts in thousands of U.S. dollars, unless otherwise noted)
+Notes to Unaudited Condensed Consolidated Interim Financial Statements (All dollar amounts in thousands of U.S. dollars, unless otherwise noted)